darzhang/connection-transport-app/README.md

 4. **Database Setup**

-   If using a local PostgreSQL instance, set up the database:
+   If using a local PostgreSQL instance, set up the database as follows:

+   - First, create a new PostgreSQL database.
+Ensure PostgreSQL is installed and running on your system.
+   - Once the database is created, copy its connection URL.
+   - Update the `.env` file with this URL as the value for `DATABASE_URL` to ensure the application can connect to your local database.

    - Run the migration with Prisma: